ptyork/f_table/docs/usage.md

-# Usage guide
+# Usage Guide

-This guide shows how to control headers, column widths, wrapping, truncation, alignment, and layout.
+This guide shows the basics of how invoke and use f-table.

-## Core functions
+## Core Functions

 There are three functions that can be used to generate tables: